goldin2008/Modeling_Projects/README.md

 ```
 Python

-Apex now uses Python 3.7.5 and pip 19.3.1.
-Please make sure to have these versions available and installed on your machine.
-Can verify by typing python3 -V and pip3 -V. If using MacOS then do not remove/change the default Python version installed on your machine and rather add Python3.
-This site has good info on how to properly setup and install Python3 on a Mac:
+Can verify by typing python3 -V and pip3 -V.
+If using MacOS then do not remove/change the default Python version installed on your machine
+and rather add Python3.
+This site has good info on how to properly setup and install Python3
+on a Mac:
 ```
 https://opensource.com/article/19/5/python-3-default-mac.